Skip to main content

 Who should enroll?

-CAST’s Introduction to Accessibility course is ideal for PreK-12 educators (both general and special education), curriculum coordinators, administrators, instructional technology specialists, paraprofessionals, faculty and teams of educators at all levels who are interested in:
+CAST’s Introduction to Accessibility course is ideal for PreK-12 educators (both general and special education), curriculum coordinators, administrators, instructional technology specialists, paraprofessionals, faculty and teams of educators at all levels.

 If you are enrolling a team of five or more from the same organization, please contact our Accessibility team for information on group pricing.